Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/accounts-collaboration/Collaboration Roles Policies.md

 ---
-title: Collaboration roles policies
+title: Collaboration Roles Policies
 slug: collaboration-roles-policies
 sidebar_position: 2
 ---

-The defining characteristic of the platform’s [collaboration feature](/docs/account-and-pricing/accounts-collaboration/collaboration-overview) is its extreme flexibility.
+The defining characteristic of the platform’s [collaboration feature](/account-and-pricing/accounts-collaboration/collaboration-overview) is its extreme flexibility.
 It is ensured through the **_roles and policies_** mechanic, which provides an ability to share the exact instances and permissions needed for a particular use case.
 This guide covers all the specifics of roles and policies configuration and provision.

 Let’s start by defining what roles and policies are: